 Using quantum sensing to navigate is called magnetic anomaly-based navigation, or MagNav.
 It requires massive computational effort, both to map and then identify location signatures, and they must filter out interfering variables like atmospheric noise and the aircraft’s own magnetic field to produce an accurate reading.

-The result is a pre-existing database of magnetic maps can be built, and then advanced algorithms can compare the sensor’s real-time reading with the existing map to provide location data.
-This can then be checked against maps, GPS and other navigational information to confirm location, providing critical redundancy for these systems.
+A pre-existing database of magnetic maps can then be built, permitting advanced algorithms to compare the sensor’s real-time reading with the existing map to provide location data.
+This can then be checked against maps and other navigational information to confirm location, providing critical redundancy for these systems.

 While it may sound complicated, MagNav is not just a theoretical dream for the future of aircraft navigation – it’s already in the works.
 Airbus is currently testing the robustness of the technology in order to mature quantum navigation technologies for future use in aerospace.